Franz Ferdinand and his wife Sophie leave the Sarajevo Town Hall on 28 June 1914, five minutes before the

 Švejk mystifies

-The good soldier had a less than adequate grasp of the facts in this anecdote.
+The good soldier here reveals an inadequate grasp facts.
 Janeček was executed in 1871, not in 1879.
-Nor was the execution postponed due to the emperor's birthday (18. august), and there was no questions of any posthumous rehabilitation due to the wrong man having been hanged.
+Nor was the execution postponed due to the emperor's birthday (18 August), and there was no question of any posthumous rehabilitation due to the wrong man having been hanged.

 Ich bin Serinek, ein Deutscher